Ape12b/azure_pipeline/README.md

 - **Data Visualization:** Create interactive and compelling visualizations from various data sources.
 - **Data Exploration:** Analyze data trends, patterns, and outliers.
 - **Collaboration:** Share reports and dashboards with stakeholders and collaborate in real-time.

+## Notes:

+- In setting up storage, make sure to enable **hierarchical namespace** since enabling the Hierarchical Namespace in Azure Storage enhances data organization, improves compatibility with existing tools and frameworks, and provides benefits for big data analytics workloads.
+It is particularly useful for organizations dealing with large-scale data storage and processing requirements.